crashDeltaGbg/grupparbeteVueCli/public/story/MQ1-A3OLD.md

+## Chapter 1: The destruction of Villa Pisci.

 On your way towards the castle you spot a rundown house on the side of the road.
 As you get closer to the house you hear a howl emanating from inside.